Face mask and how to make it PROTECTIVE

 In New York, USA initiatives are multiplying by the minute.
 Governor Andrew M. Cuomo asked America’s design houses to help.
 Christian Cowan answered to Governor that he stands by and ready to make much needed hospital gowns and masks.
 Carolina Herrera has opened a line of production to manufacture simple cotton masks for the food and health industries (1 layer masks, without checking possible fabrics and how useful these masks would be).
 Christian Siriano with all his kindness also answered to the call of Governor of New York and started to produce in his atelier 1000 masks a day (1 layer masks BUT with microfiber non-woven textile, which is useful, as this fabric is used in production of N95 masks).
 They are all colorful, and he produced already more than 10 000 and donated to the hospitals in New York.
 He made sure that all the standards and requirements for protection are met.
 Michael Kors the brand, along with personal contributions from founder Michael Kors and CEO John Idol, donated $2 million towards two of NYC’s largest hospital systems—NYU Langone Health and NewYork-Presbyterian Hospital.
 Ralph Lauren has partnered with CFDA (The Council of Fashion Designers of America) and donated 250,000 masks and 25,000 isolation gowns that follow FDA-required standards to the hospitals in New York, New Jersey and North Carolina.
 For last two weeks transformed part of his supply chain to manufacture machine-washable masks and isolation gowns with several of factory partners in US.
 Prabal Gurung is following this initiative and ready to produce the masks according to FDA-required standards.
 Tory Burch is donating needed materials for masks and hospital gowns in partnership with Catholic Health Services of Long Island, which services six New York hospitals.
 They are producing fabric masks as recommended by the CDC.
 Vera Wang also plans to do the production of the masks, following FDA-required standards.

 In Paris, France Fédération de la Haute Couture et de la Mode FHCM apart from the announce that Menswear and Haute Couture fashion weeks which are planned to be in July 2020 are cancelled didn’t announce or take any initiative in fight coronavirus.
 So French fashion houses and Haute Couture fashion designers are staying save at home in their own “ousters”.
 Fédération Française du Prêt à Porter Féminin supports (published on their facebook page) an announce of Noyoco a fashion brand together with 70 manufacturers (Le Slip Français, Petit Bateau, Lacoste, and others) who’s asking for donations to produce the masks.
 All together with 70 manufacturers (so many) they proudly announced that already they produced during last 4 weeks 10,000 3-layered cotton masks type FFP2, not suitable for protection, or anything, as cotton alone can’t filter even dust (and we don’t talk about the virus).
-I was just wondering how New York designer Christian Siriano alone, without 70 manufacturers just in his atelier managed for the last 3 weeks to produce 10,000 masks and gave them to hospitals, without making long speeches, and 70 French manufacturers couldn’t?
+I was just wondering how New York designer Christian Siriano alone, without 70 manufacturers just in his atelier managed for the last 3 weeks managed to produce 10,000 masks and gave them to hospitals, without making long speeches, and 70 French manufacturers couldn’t?
 In addition of course president of Fédération Française du Prêt à Porter Féminin proposed to talk on the phone to all designers in distress.
 I suppose that would be “shrinking” psychological experience if they will be able to get him on a phone, as many calls and emails apparently not answered.
+Later on I noticed that many emerging designers started to sell home made masks for 50 euros, without respect of course to any certifications, just simple cotton coverings.
+Probably this was one of the most useful advises – to take a profit of the dramatic social situation and earn some money.
 Chanel, apart from donation to the hospital foundations, has also donated 50,000 masks to hospital staff and is now mobilizing its manufacturers to make new masks, which are in the process of being approved, as the masks they produced are simple cotton masks type FFP2, not suitable for protection, or anything.
+And…. they never got approved.
+So the destiny of these masks is unknown.
 Oh yes, and few French fashion brands donating 15% of their profit from online sales to different hospital foundations.
+They are of course proudly announced it.

 The one unknown to big public French hero is worth mentioning EMINENCE – manufacturer of underwear in France.
 And by the way this company is the one who’s actually producing high quality underwear for famous “Le Slip Français“, for which by the way CEO of this slip brand is constantly receiving various and diverse medals.
 Eminence almost from the start transformed it’s manufacture to produce protective face masks for hospitals and French army.
 They are the one unknown hero, who’s in first line with the hospitals fighting with their fine quality for the health of the first in line.
 50,000 masks recently produced only for French army needs.
 Here are some funny drawings Eminence posted about themselves: